-In this article, I have listed six AutoCAD text features which are very underrated despite their usefulness.
+In this article, I have listed six AutoCAD text related features which can be used to make your CAD workflow more productive.

 This command can be used to change the width of text to fit it in the required space like title block or inside small objects of drawing keeping its height unchanged.
 This command works only for single line text.